-The Digital Energy Festival for Africa where four leading energy brands join forces to provide African energy content, cultivate new connections and attendee engagement started on the 20th October and will run for six weeks until the 26th of November.
+The Digital Energy Festival for Africa saw four leading energy brands join forces between 20 October – 26 November 2020 to provide African energy content and cultivate new connections, digitally.

 The first of eight Oil & Gas Council sessions kicked off on October 27 where industry-leading speakers, who have a total of over 100 years of industry and sector experience, joined forces to discuss and provide insights on an investment focused dialogue around what’s next for African Oil and Gas.

 Investment Focus – What Next for African Oil & Gas?
 Discussion Highlights